 The Keihin Group conducts business on a global scale.
-Unfore-seen events, such as natural disasters, the outbreak of disease, the eruption of war, acts of terrorism and major accidents, such as nuclear crises, could cause physical damage and human casualties and leave infrastructures temporarily or permanently unusable, which could then delay or completely prevent procurement of raw materials and components, impede production, the sale of products and logistics, and interrupt services.
-Such delays to, or suspension of, operations, especially if they prove to be lengthy, could adversely affect the Group's business activities, financial standing and business results.
+Unfore-seen events, such as natural disasters, the outbreak of disease, the eruption of war, acts of terrorism, labor strikes and major accidents, such as fires, explosions and nuclear crises, could cause physical damage and human casualties and leave infrastructures temporarily or permanently unusable, which could then delay or completely prevent procurement of raw materials and components, impede production, the sale of products and logistics, and interrupt services.
+The Group has developed and operates a business continuity plan (BCP) to deal with these risks, however, such delays to, or suspension of, operations, especially if they prove to be lengthy, could adversely affect the Group's business activities, financial standing and business results.